 Recognizing these signs is critical for employers and managers in eldercare settings, as unchecked emotional distress can lead to high turnover rates and compromised care for elderly patients.

-Enhance Organizational Support:
+1. Enhance Organizational Support

-Offer Professional Development and Ethical Training:
+2. Offer Professional Development and Ethical Training

-Create Peer Support Networks:
+3. Create Peer Support Networks

-Promote Self-Care and Access to Psychological Support:
+4. Promote Self-Care and Provide Psychological Support

 Moral distress is a significant contributor to burnout and turnover in the U.S. eldercare workforce.
-The review by Nikunlaakso et al. (2022) underscores the need for targeted interventions to mitigate the effects of moral distress on workers’ mental health and job satisfaction.
+The 2022 review underscores the need for targeted interventions to mitigate the effects of moral distress on workers’ mental health and job satisfaction.
 By recognizing the signs of emotional distress and implementing preventive strategies—such as enhancing organizational support, promoting peer networks, and offering training—employers can create a healthier, more sustainable work environment.

 In the U.S., the additional layer of insurance-related constraints makes addressing moral distress even more urgent.
 Investing in the wellbeing of eldercare workers is essential not only for retaining staff but also for ensuring high-quality care for elderly patients.
 As the demand for eldercare continues to grow, addressing moral distress will be critical for the long-term success of the industry.